BirkhoffLee/BirkhoffLee/README.md

 <!-- built by gitlab-ci @ Wed May 12 2021 08:03:54 GMT+0000 (Coordinated Universal Time) -->
 ### Hola!
 This is [Birkhoff](https://github.com/BirkhoffLee).&nbsp;&nbsp;👋

 I'm a backend developer at [jsDelivr](https://www.jsdelivr.com) and currently a CS undergrad at National Taiwan Normal University.
 I write about computers on my [blog](https://birkhoff.me) and [AzureTar](https://azuretar.com/).
 I've been developing backend applications with Node.js for years.
-More recently I see my self as a Site Reliability Engineer, and getting myself more familiar with Terraform and Ansible.
+More recently I see myself as a Site Reliability Engineer, and getting myself more familiar with Terraform and Ansible.
 Right now looking into Elixir and Rails.

 * 🖊 My latest blog post: [Gitlab CE Behind Traefik](https://birkhoff.me/Gitlab-CE-Behind-Traefik/)
 * 🔨 Skills: Node.js, Docker and Linux